Spotlight on Lighting #1 : The 3 Types of Lighting

 6. Smart Lighting

-This is the topic of a blog post in its own right (and we'll be doing that soon!)
+This is the topic of a blog post in its own right.
 Here at Interior Designers Hub HQ we exclusively use Phillips Hue, because their bulbs, hardware and app are bulletproof!

 If you have spent an amount of time getting increasingly frustrated, trying to set up that cheap alternative product then you will know exactly what I mean (#voiceofexperience 😉) .
 A starter kit gives you all you need to get going and have a play around whether you are looking for spotlights, bayonet fittings or screw fittings all are catered for.